-Aim and purpose of this model policy
+Aim and Purpose of this Policy

-The aim of this model policy is to ensure that protecting people from abuse, harm or neglect is central to our culture.
+The aim of this policy is to ensure that protecting people from abuse, harm or neglect is central to our culture.
 It provides procedures for promoting safeguarding, preventing abuse and protecting children, adults at risk and staff.
 This includes clear procedures for taking appropriate action when safeguarding concerns are raised involving children and adults within our church, or those who attend our activities and events.